 Whatever you decide, don’t be extreme.
 Don’t put all your money in gold, but also know that one gold bar won’t provide the advantages above.

 Gold isn’t a sure thing, but history shows it’s a great diversifier and the best hedge against all kinds of crises.

 Insider’s Tip: Buy a meaningful amount of bullion—enough that will make a difference to your wealth and standard of living if things get sour.

 Gold bars are available in sizes (weights) that vary from as small as one gram to as big as 400 ounces.

 The most common bar sizes for investors like you and I are one ounce, ten ounce, and one kilogram (32.15 troy ounces; more popular in Europe).
-Institutions, commodity exchanges, bullion-backed ETFs, and central banks buy 100-ounce or 400-ounce bars.
+Institutions, commodity exchanges, bullion-backed ETFs, and central banks buy 100-ounce gold bars or 400-ounce gold bars.